kanarus/byte_reader/README.md

 use byte_reader::Reader;

 fn main() {
-    // Get an input from a File, standard input, or another source
+    // Get a input from a File, standard input, or others
     // Input must implement `AsRef<[u8]>`
     let sample_input = "Hello,    byte_reader!";

-    // Create mutable `r`
+    // Create mutable `r` from input
-    let mut r = Reader::new(sample_input);
+    let mut r = Reader::from(sample_input);

     // Use some simple operations
     // to parse the input